 Component Sophisticated Competent Incomplete Content and The presentation contained an The presentation The audience had to Creativity abundance of material related contained material to make considerable to the main arguments. support the main effort to understand External research was used to arguments, but: 1) not the underlying logic justify arguments or all material related to and flow of ideas. solutions.
 The presentation of the main arguments; Major aspects of the the material was original and 2) limited external analysis were absent. presented in a creative way research was used to No external research that held the justify arguments, was used to justify audience's attention. and 3) the arguments or presentation of the solutions.
-The material was presentation lacked appropriate, but only somewhat held audience's attention. creativity and did not hold audience attention.
-Coherence and Organization The risks and benefits were clearly stated, and examples were appropriate.
-The transitions and flow wereeasy to follow.
-Slides were error- free and logicallypresented.
-The risks and benefits were clearly stated, but: 1) not all examples were supportive illustrations; 2) the transitions and flow were somewhat difficult to follow, and 3) slides were error-free and logically presented.
-The risks and benefits were not clearly stated.
-The conclusion was unclear.
-The transitions and flow were not logical.
-Slides contained errors and a lack of logical progression.
-Speaking Skills and Participation The presenter was poised, had clear articulation, spoke at a balanced level, and demonstrated eye contact.
-Enthusiasm and confidence were exuded.
-The presentation fits into time allotment.
-The presenter was mostly fluent on the topic, but:1) did not speak in a balanced level; 2) eye contact was broken with the audience; 3) light discomfort with public speaking was exuded; and 4) the presentation slightly went over the time allotment. or no audience eye
+The material was presentation lacked

+appropriate, but only creativity and did not

+somewhat held hold audience

+audience's attention. attention.

+Coherence The risks and benefits were The risks and benefits The risks and benefits

+and clearly stated, and examples were clearly stated, were not clearly

+Organization were appropriate.
+The but: 1) not all stated.
+The

+transitions and flow wereeasy examples were conclusion was

+to follow.
+Slides were error- supportive unclear.
+The

+free and logicallypresented. illustrations; 2) the transitions and flow

+transitions and flow were not logical.

+were somewhat Slides

+difficult to follow, contained errors and a

+and 3) slides were lack of logical

+error-free and progression.

+logically presented.

+Speaking The presenter was poised, had The presenter was The presenter was

+Skills and clear articulation, spoke at a mostly fluent on the often inaudible and

+Participation balanced level, and topic, but:1) did not hesitant and had little

+demonstrated eye contact. speak in a balanced or no audience eye

+Enthusiasm and confidence level; 2) eye contact contact.
+A high level

+were exuded.
+The was broken with the of discomfort with

+presentation fits into time audience; 3) light public speaking was

+allotment. discomfort with exuded.
+The

+public speaking was presentation went

+exuded; and 4) the over the time

+presentation slightly allotment.

+went over the time

+allotment.